FelipeBG21/Ray-Tracing/README.md

 This Ray Tracer creates images based in the RGB color code and they are expresed as image.ppm file

+# Suggestions:

+* The vision system handles a concept of camera location and image direction which is where the camera points to perceive the scene.
+* It is strongly recommended to place the camera nearby in the rendering of spheres and move it away in the rendering of cubes to make them large.
+* The spatial location of vision can be located as the Z-axis in the direction exiting the screen, the Y up and down and finally in X to the sides.

 # Basic code, without interface or library like importation

 1. Requirements